devgeeks/PrivacyScreenPlugin/README.md

 This plugin exposes no interface, it simply sets your app to be private.
 You don't need to do anything except install the plugin.

+Test this plugin on a real device because the iOS simulator (7.1 at least) does a poor job hiding your app.

 ## License

 The MIT License